5 Association Analysis: Basic Concepts

 ## To reduce overplotting, jitter is added!
 Use jitter = 0 to prevent jitter.

+Each rules is represented by a point.
 Note that some jitter (randomly move points) was added to show how many rules have the same confidence and support value.
 Without jitter:

 plot(rules, control = list(jitter = 0))